Skip to content

 Test your knowledge

 Q1.
-What does Cloud Computing refer to in the Salesforce context?
+What does Cloud Computing refer to in the Salesforce platform context?

 Q2.
-Which service model does Salesforce primarily participate in?
+Which Cloud Computing service models does Salesforce primarily participate in?

 §